 Since the inception of the program over 1 million dollars has been awarded to 385 Central Massachusetts medical students.

 Our Scholarship Committee meets annually to award financial scholarships to medical students each year.
 The number and amounts offered vary each year based on the monies available through donations and fund raising.

-Thanks to our member and sponsor contributions, we awarded 16 Scholarship and Book Awards ranging from $1,000 to $3,500, totaling $41,000.
-These were distributed at the 2022 Fall District Meeting.
+Thanks to our member and sponsor contributions, each year we award multiple Scholarship and Book Awards ranging from $1,000 to $4,000.
+They are awarded each year at our Annual Fall District Meeting.

 Since the inception of the program nearly 1 million dollars has been awarded to 343 Central Massachusetts medical students.